Video appears to show moments leading up to South Street mass shooting

 A man seen wearing a black t-shirt in the video was also shot and is in critical condition.

-Authorities say officers assigned to the 200 block of South Street heard the initial gunfire and quickly responded.
+Authorities say officers assigned to the area heard the initial gunfire and quickly responded.
 Upon arrival, officers found several gunshot victims and an unknown man firing into a crowd of people, said Philadelphia Police Commissioner Danielle Outlaw during a Sunday afternoon briefing.

 One officer pulled out his weapon and fired several times in the direction of the gunman.
 Police say the gunman fled, but it's believed he was hit by the officer's gunfire.